YingLiu4203/clojure-notes/fucro/fulcro.md

 - pure rendering: simple logic.
 - data driven: for both query and mutation.
 - client-side graph database: a simple, persistent, graph map.
+  - Items are joined into a graph using an `ident`: a tuple of a table name and a key.
+For example `:person/by-id 4]`. `ident` is the same used in query and mutation of the db.
+  - An `ident` appears in a vector meaning a `to-many` relation.
+  - Graph can have loops.
+  - The db drives UI.

+Naming conventions to avoid collisions in db:

+- UI only props: `:ui/name`.
+- Tables: `:entity-type/index-indicator`.
+For example: `:person/id`.
+- Root props: `:root/prop-name`
+- Node props: `:entity-type/property-name`.
+For example: `:person/name` or `:graph/data`.
+- Singleton components: consistent ident for singleton UI elements.
+For example: `[:component/id ::Component]` where `::Component` is the keywrodized version of the fully-qualified component name.

 In Fulcro, the UI pulls data from client database and render the components.
 The mutations evovle the database to a new version.